horseshoe bend

 More Information on Arizona

 THE GRAND CANYON: One of the 7 wonders of the world, a trip to the Grand Canyon is a must.
-This post explains how to visit the Grand Canyon South Rim in the winter.
+Check out my ultimate guide to visiting the Grand Canyon South Rim or learn how to visit the Grand Canyon in the winter.

 FLAGSTAFF, AZ: Located in the heart of northern Arizona, Flagstaff is a neat little town that makes a great home base for exploring the nearby attractions.
+There are 3 incredible National Monuments within an hour’s drive, Lowell Observatory, and more.
 Make sure to check out the brewery trail while you’re in town!

 PETRIFIED FOREST NATIONAL PARK: Petrified Forest is a highly underrated National Park that you can visit in one day with fascinating geology and unreal scenery.
 It’s a 3.5-hour drive from Page and makes a great road trip stop.
 Check out my guide to Petrified Forest here.

 SEDONA, AZ: Sedona has some of the best hiking trails I’ve ever seen.
 It makes a great stop on your way to or from the Phoenix airport or a day trip from Flagstaff.
-Hike to Devil’s Bridge or do the Bell Rock & Courthouse Butte Loop trail.
+Checkout my list of the top 10 hikes in Sedona to inspire your visit, hike to Devil’s Bridge or do the Bell Rock & Courthouse Butte Loop trail.

 SAGUARO NATIONAL PARK: Located in Tucson, walk among the nation’s largest cacti.
 It is a 6 hour drive from Page.

-MONUMENT VALLEY: Incredible scenic drive full of sandstone buttes.
+MONUMENT VALLEY: Incredible scenic drive full of sandstone buttes where many famous movies were filmed.
 It’s located 2 hours east of Page and will be on your way to Moab, Utah.
+Check out my guide to Monument Valley for more details on how to visit!

 Leave a Comment